AlacrisIO/meta/competition.md

 [Polka Dot](https://polkadot.network/) provides a vision for binding multiple chains together using accountability through bonds, and has many worthwhile economic ideas, such as trying to identify the many roles of participants in the network.

 However, Polka Dot does not address attacks on the all-important interchain transactions.
 How can a chain trust availability of data on another one, and thus host verification contracts?
 The whitepaper leaves too many technical questions open.

+TODO: It looks like they have raised money and actually built something interesting since.
+Look at it again.

 Pumapay